How Opioids Affect the Brain

 The effects of opioids on the brain’s reward system can lead to addiction.

-According to the Institute for Substance Abuse Treatment Evaluation, opioids work by attaching to proteins in the brain, spinal cord, and gastrointestinal tract, called opioid receptors.
-When opioids attach to opioid receptors, they block the transmission of pain messages to the brain, resulting in a person feeling little to no pain.
-Moreover, opioids typically induce a euphoric feeling to form in a user’s body by affecting the brain regions that mediate pleasure.
+According to the National Library of Medicine, opioids work by attaching to proteins in the brain, spinal cord, and gastrointestinal tract, called opioid receptors.
+When opioids attach to opioid receptors, they block the transmission of pain messages to the brain, so you feel little to no pain.
+Moreover, opioids typically induce a euphoric feeling by affecting the brain regions that mediate pleasure.

-People who abuse opioids commonly feel pleasurable, warm, and drowsy, as well as, at ease with all matters in their life.
-Opioid abuse relieves stress in people because the drugs are sedatives and will detach a person from pain, or doing any strenuous activities.
-In addition, opioids will reduce a user’s heart rate, cause constipation, cause a widening of blood vessels, and depress coughing and breathing reflexes.
+People who abuse opioids commonly feel pleasurable, warm, and drowsy, as well as at ease with all matters in their lives.
+Opioid abuse relieves stress in people because the drugs are sedatives and will detach a person from pain or doing any strenuous activities.
+In addition, opioids will reduce a user’s heart rate, slow the gastrointestinal tract that triggers constipation, cause a widening of blood vessels, and depress coughing and breathing reflexes.

 Don’t wait Until It’s Too Late.